dansmyers/AI/Labs/4-Embeddings/README.md

 ## Pinecone

 Pinecone is a **vector database**.
-It's optimized to store numerical vectors and perform quick retrievals and comparisons between numerical vectors.
+It's optimized to store numerical vectors and perform quick retrievals and comparisons between vectors.

 We're going to use Pinecone to store a collection of word embeddings, then demonstrate that it can take a word or phrase and find related concepts.